 - If you were to decide to junk a product when in doubt about temperature excursions, it leads to further demand volatility of essential items like pharma or food products.

-Visibility is enabling companies to build the automated warehouses of the future — today — amidst the COVID-19 pandemic.
+Shipment monitoring technology is enabling companies to build the automated warehouses of the future — today — amidst the COVID-19 pandemic.

 Real-time sensors like the BeeBeacons continuously upload real-time data at a package level to the cloud, and analytics about real-time Mean Kinetic Temperature (MKT) provide signals and warnings on when to act, making the most of a skeleton crew.